 However, the issue with closed heel fins is it doesn’t allow adjustability.
 You have to be very precise with what you’re going to buy.
 Aside from that, you can’t wear dive boots in it, which can be an issue if you’re diving in cold water.

 On the other hand, you can also opt for open heel fins.
 The foot pocket of this fin is larger to allow dive socks or boots in.
-Usually, open heel fins come with adjustable ankle straps so you can tweak the fit based on your needs.
+Usually, they come with adjustable ankle straps so you can tweak the fit based on your needs.

 -Bonus: choose a color